WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 I chose github as the payload sender since it was able to be triggered by more actions.\
 Such as a workflow run, which would happen after an update to the application.\
-Github webhooks are set up in the settings of a repository.\
+Github webhooks are set up in the settings of a repository.

-My repository is set to send a payload whenever a push is made to it.\
+My repository is set to send a payload at the end of the workflow.\
 This can be verfifed by watching a webhooks listener after it recieves a payload.

 ### Configure a webhook Service on EC2 Instance